-As of April 1, 2021, fourteen of our twenty-three properties were located outside the U.S. and the revenues generated from those properties were denominated in the local currency.
+As of April 8, 2024, approximately 28% of the value of our portfolio related to properties located outside the U.S. and the revenues generated from those properties were denominated in the local currency.
 This has from time to time negatively impacted our NAV and may continue to negatively impact our NAV in the future.